|Table of contents|

-(ii) The warm moist summers and frost free winters not only support many crops but also animals.
+(ii) The warm moist summers and frost-free winters not only support many crops but also animals.

 (iii) Cane sugar is the dominant crop followed by cotton and tobacco.

-(iv) Maize is extensively cultivated for use both as mealie an important food item for Africans and silage, an animal fodder for cattle rearing.
+(iv) Maize is extensively cultivated for use both as a mealie an important food item for Africans and silage, an animal fodder for cattle rearing.

 |1.
 What is the China Type Climate or Warm Temperate Eastern Margin Climate?|